tnam02112001/mustangmayhem/README.md

 After the designing stage, my teammate and I worked on the programming stage together.
 We chose Java and PApplet as our main programming environments.
 For this project, we had to solve two major challenges: Generating the world randomly, and increasing the difficulty as the game progresses.
 While my teammate primarily focused on parsing the world, I worked on speeding up certain entities to increase the challenge of the game.

+To increase the difficulty as the game progress, I decided to create a new Difficulty Class extending the TimerTask class.
+The class contains a DifficultyFactor int variable that keeps increasing as the game runs.
+The Cars and the Hunters will speed up accordingly due to the increasing DifficultyFactor.
+To prevent Entities from getting too fast that the game becomes unplayable, I also set the maximum speed that Entities can get.

+## Design Patern
+This project was designed using a Factory Design Pattern.
+In association with the Difficulty.java class, the EntityFactory.java class contains all the methods that create all Entities that are used in the world.

 ## Core Logics
 The game generates the world randomly.
 Each row in the world has a 50-50 chance of becoming either a road or a grass patch.
 In the case of a grass patch, the program randomly generates up to 5 obstacles, benches, and rocks.
 In the case of a road, cars will be spawning either from the left or from the right.